Intro: DIY Chewie Monsta Looper (Based on Ed Sheeran's)

 Let's face it, without Mobius all we have so far is a MIDI controller pedal board.
 Mobius is a free software program created by Circular Labs (http://www.circularlabs.com/ ) that does all of the recording and looping.
 It's really an amazing program.
 That being said, the documentation from Circular Lab I found to be very lacking.
 After the install you get a window with 8 tracks and tons of buttons, meters, and counter.
 It took me a while to figure out how to navigate the GUI and configure it for me needs.
 Fortunately I found a youtube video posted by edsutcliffe that walks you through the configuration step by step.

 After that, the only part of the setup that I had trouble with was mapping a certain input channel to a certain track.
 In the video, they are using a 4 channel interface and each channel shows up independently in Mobius.
 The UM2 interface that I used actually uses a single stereo channel and utilizes the right and left channels independently.
 So I only see 1 "channel" in mobius but I can map a single channel by moving the "Pan" setting all the way to the left or to the right.
 So I have track 1 and 2 with pan set all the way to the right so that only channel 2 (instrument) gets recorded.
-Then for channel 3 I left pan in the middle so that i can record either the mic or the guitar on it.
+Then for track 3 I left pan in the middle so that I can record either the mic or the guitar on it.
 If I want to only record the mic then I would pan all the way to the left channel.

 Step 6: Mobius Scripts and MIDI Bindings